California restaurant employee saves man’s life

 CHULA VISTA, Calif.
 (WHTM) – One Chick-Fil-A employee is being hailed as a hero after springing into action during a life-or-death situation, KGTV reports.

-Nenguke said to KGTV, “He wasn’t breathing or anything, his eyes were rolled back behind his head.”
+“He wasn’t breathing or anything, his eyes were rolled back behind his head,” Nenguke told KGTV.

-The footage shows Nenguke doing CPR on the man until paramedics arrived, he later found out what he did, saved the man’s life.
+The video shows Nenguke doing CPR on the man until paramedics arrived.

 Nenguke says he loves helping people and wants to go into nursing school.
 KGTV says the pre-nursing classes he’s taken came in handy during the emergency.